 We know that Gatorade quenches our thirst and that it is used by many athletes, but what's in Gatorade?
 What are the ingredients that make it an ideal beverage before and during physical activity?

-What’s in Gatorade?
+What Ingredients Are in Gatorade?

 Generally, sports drinks contain carbohydrates (often sugar) along with minerals, such as sodium and potassium.
 According to the Gatorade website, Gatorade ingredients (Thirst Quencher Original Pack) include water, sugar, dextrose, citric acid, salt, sodium citrate, monopotassium phosphate, gum arabic, glycerol ester of rosin along with flavorings.